 Stay in Old Town if you’re traveling to Split for the first time; you want to stay in the car-free area; you want a wide range of hotels, restaurants, bars, and shops.

-Best Places to stay in Split Old Town:
+Best Places to stay in Split Old Town for first-time tourists:

-Luxury ($$$): Hotel Luxe Split This stylish 5-star hotel is located within a short walk from Diocletian’s Palace, Split Bus Station, and the Split Port.
-Other top attractions nearby include Gregory of Nin, Green Market – Pazar, Emanuel VIdovic Gallery, Ethnographic Museum Split, and The Peristyle Square.
+mid-range ($$): Hotel Luxe Split, great family-friendly 4-star hotel located within a short walk from Diocletian’s Palace, Bus Station and ferry port.
 It offers spacious rooms with satellite TVs, air-conditioning, free wifi, private parking, and rich buffet breakfast.

 Bacvice is located within 15 minutes walk from Old Town, on the southern coast of Split.
 Despite being located near the heart of the city, it is an area that is primarily known for its beach, coastal attractions, and nightlife.